The Little Mermaid (franchise): The Little Mermaid video game

 The Little Mermaid the video game was developed by Capcom for the NES and Game Boy, and published in 1991.
 It is a single player side-scrolling action game where the player controls Ariel on a quest to defeat Ursula.
 Ariel has already met Eric, and they plan to wed, but Ursula has taken control of the ocean.
 So Ariel (After explaining what's going on to Eric) becomes a mermaid once more and sets off to rescue the sea.
 The game takes place from a side view and Ariel (swimming most of the time, but hopping around on the land occasionally) can shoot bubbles to trap her foes and can then throw them at each other.
 She can also dig through sand to find treasure and pick up sea shells to break chests open with.
 The treasure she finds in the sand is usually just bonus points, but the treasure you find in chests will increase your bubble's power and range.
 The gameplay is similar to other Capcom games such as Chip 'n Dale Rescue Rangers and DuckTales in that Ariel shoots air bubbles from her tail that when they hit certain enemies, can be picked up and thrown at other enemies or bosses.
 Ariel can also collect icons scattered throughout the levels to restore health, gain extra lives, or increase the range/power of her air bubbles.

 There are some differences between the NES and the Game Boy versions.
 When a stage begins, Ariel descends from the top of the screen to the recommended starting point in the NES version, but just starts out in the recommended position in the Game Boy version.
 The featured SFX are different in both versions.
 The start of the stage's BGM can be heard only once in the NES version; although the whole BGM can be repeated in the Game Boy version.
 The stage backgrounds were more restricted in the Game Boy version than in the NES version.
 When you lose a heart, the heart turns into a heart frame in the NES version, but disappears in the Game Boy version.
 The key scales of the Boss BGM are different in both versions.
 The BGM speed in the NES version is much faster than in the Game Boy version.

 Ariel the Little Mermaid

-Ariel the Little Mermaid is a video game published by Sega in 1992 for the Mega Drive/Genesis and Game Gear (a Sega Master System version was released by Tec Toy in Brazil).
-The game lets the player control either Ariel or King Triton to defeat Ursula.
+Ariel the Little Mermaid is a video game published by Sega in 1992 for the Mega Drive/Genesis and Game Gear (a Master System version was released by Tec Toy in Brazil).
+The player controls either Ariel or King Triton to defeat Ursula.
 Rescuing requires the player to simply swim into the unfortunate little victims as they hang about at fixed places in the watery world; while fending off and dodging enemies like eels, clams, sharks, and several other sea meanies.
 Friends like Flounder and Sebastian can also be summoned for a little helping hand.